xatkit-bot-platform/labs-qa/README.md

 # labs-qa

 This repositori contains an experimental Java module to run a simple Q&A pipeline using [huggingface models](https://huggingface.co/models).

-See the repo's Wiki to learn more.
+The repo's Wiki contains different sources of information about this topic.

 ## Requirements
 ```